AlexGalays/abyssa-js/README.md

 Configure the router before its initialization.
 The available options are:
 - enableLogs: Whether (debug and error) console logs should be enabled.
 Defaults to false.
-- interceptAnchorClicks: Whether anchor clicks should be intercepted and trigger a state change.
+- interceptAnchors: Whether anchor mousedown/clicks should be intercepted and trigger a state change.
 Defaults to true.
 - notFound: The State to enter when no state matching the current path query or name could be found.
 Defaults to null.

 ### init (initState: String, initParams: Object): Router